canjs/canjs/index.md

         git clone git@github.com:jupiterjs/donejs

- 3. Open the donejs folder's .gitmodule file and change the url of the `"can"` submodule:
+ 3. Open the donejs folder's .gitmodule file and change the URL of the `"can"` submodule:

         url = git://github.com/jupiterjs/canjs.git

-    to your `fork`ed url like
+    to your `fork`ed URL like

         url = git://github.com/justinbmeyer/canjs.git